Private Healthcare Negligence

 People often expect more from private healthcare providers – you pay for a better service.
 However, when the standard of care falls below what you are entitled to, you may be left questioning whether you can claim compensation against the private healthcare provider.

-What is private healthcare negligence?
+What is medical negligence in private hospitals?

-Private healthcare negligence is medical negligence in a private healthcare setting, i.e., a healthcare provider not run by the state.
 As with NHS hospitals, you can bring a claim for medical negligence for a range of reasons, including, for example, misdiagnosis, delayed/incorrect treatment, surgical error, and birth injuries.
 This is not an exhaustive list.

 To be eligible for compensation, you need to be able to prove two things: